amozaffari/Earthly-Machine-Learning/tools/query.md

 ## Instruction for NotebookLM

-The audio summary serves to provide a general understanding of the paper, highlighting what’s new and why it’s worth reading in full.
-At the end of the audio overview, include very brief bullet points summarizing the main takeaways from the paper.
+•Limit the presentation length to 10–15 minutes.
+•Focus on providing a general understanding of the paper.
+•Target informed researchers in machine learning and weather/climate sciences.
+•Emphasize what is new in the paper and why it is worth reading in full.
+•Include 3–5 bullet points that summarize the key takeaways.